North Africans in the United States: History

-The first centuries of a North African presence in the US is related to the Spanish colonial period in the Southern part of the present-day United States.
-Moroccan presence in the United States was rare until the mid-twentieth century.
-The first North African who came to the current United States was probably the Azemmouri or Estevanico’s slave, a Muslim Moroccan pilot boat of Berber origin, who participated in the Pánfilo de Narváez's ill-fated expedition to colonize Florida and the Gulf Coast in 1527.
-Only Azemmouri and three of his comrades survived during the eleven-year-long of journey of 5,000 miles from Florida to the West Coast, ending the tour in Texas.
-In 1534, they crossed the geographic south of the United States until Arizona, being also, later, one of four men who accompanied Marcos de Niza as a guide in search of the fabled Seven Cities of Cibola, preceding Coronado.
-He was also the first explorer who entered an Indian village.
+The first centuries of North African presence in the United States are related to the Spanish colonial period in the southern regions of the present-day United States.
+Moroccan presence in the United States, for example, was rare until the mid-twentieth century.
+The first North African who came to the current United States was perhaps the Azemmouri or Estevanico, a Muslim Maghrebi boat pilot of Berber origin, who participated in the Pánfilo de Narváez's ill-fated expedition to colonize Florida and the Gulf Coast in 1527.
+Only Azemmouri and three of his comrades survived during the eleven-year journey of 5,000 miles from present-day Florida, ending the tour in what is now Texas.
+In 1534, they crossed the geographic south of the United States until present-day Arizona, being also, later, one of four men who accompanied Marcos de Niza as a guide in search of the fabled Seven Cities of Cibola, preceding Coronado.
+He was also the first explorer who entered an Indigenous-American village.

 Later, in 1566, forty years before Jamestown, the Spanish founded the colony of Santa Elena.
-The colony grew for over twenty years until it was invaded by the British in 1587.
+The colony grew throughout the course of two decades, until it was invaded by the British in 1587.
 Many of the Santa Elena colonists were Moriscos and Jews.
-Ethnically, many of the Santa Elena colonists were Muslims of Berber origin and Sephardic Jews, recruited by the Portuguese Captain Joao Pardo in the thick Galician mountains of northern Portugal in 1567, i.e. less than a year before the climax of the Inquisition against Muslims.
+Ethnically, many of the Santa Elena colonists were Muslims (of Maghrebi and Iberian origin) and Maghrebi Jews, recruited by the Portuguese Captain Joao Pardo in the thick Galician mountains of northern Portugal in 1567 (i.e., less than one year before the climax of the Inquisition against Muslims).
 When Santa Elena fell, its inhabitants, including the converted Jews and Muslims, escaped into the mountains of North Carolina.
-They survived, often marrying Native Americans, and then joining a second group that came to American shores in 1587, the same year that Santa Elena fell.
+They survived, often marrying Native Americans, and then joining a second group who arrived to American shores in 1587, the same year that Santa Elena fell.